wundergraph/wundergraph/docs-website/src/pages/docs/tutorials/twitter-clone.md

    - Choose Shared Free tier
    - Allow default settings for the Cluster
-   - Click "Connect" to the cluster (Make sure it says that your IP Address has been added, this is very important!)
+   - Click "Connect Cluser" at the bottom

+Next, you will be taken to the Securty QuickStart screen:

 4. Choose a username and password for the database, **SAVE THESE**
-5. Click **next/continue**
+5. Choose **My Local Enviroment** from where you want to comment from and click the "Add My Current IP Address" (Make sure it says that your IP Address has been added, this is very important!)
+6. Click the **Finish and Close** button
-6. Choose **Connect using VSCode** and copy/save the connection string in the ( Connect to your MongoDB deployment ) text box.
+7. Choose **Connect using VSCode** and copy/save the connection string in the ( Connect to your MongoDB deployment ) text box.
    - **ex: mongodb+srv://user:<password>@cluster0.jzgqp26.mongodb.net/test**

 ### Adding Sample Data

-Once you create your Database, Create a document for your twitter feed to represent an existing tweet
+Once you create your Database, Let's create a sample document for your twitter feed to represent an existing tweet

 1. Click the **Browse Collections** button
 2. Next, Click the **Add My Own Data** button.